cisco-intersight/terraform-provider-intersight/website/docs/d/workflow_workflow_info.html.markdown

 * `meta_version`:(int)Version of the workflow metadata for which this workflow execution was started.
 * `moid`:(string)The unique identifier of this Managed Object instance.
 * `name`:(string)A name of the workflow execution instance.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
 * `progress`:(float)This field indicates percentage of workflow task execution.
 * `src`:(string)The source microservice name which is the owner for this workflow.
 * `start_time`:(string)The time when the workflow was started for execution.
 * `status`:(string)A status of the workflow (RUNNING, WAITING, COMPLETED, TIME_OUT, FAILED).
 * `success_workflow_cleanup_duration`:(int)The duration in hours after which the workflow info for successful workflow will be removed from database.
+* `trace_id`:(string)The trace id to keep track of workflow execution.
 * `type`:(string)A type of the workflow (serverconfig, ansible_monitoring).
 * `user_id`:(string)The user identifier which indicates the user that started this workflow.
 * `wait_reason`:(string)Denotes the reason workflow is in waiting status.